disciplined-coder/melanaoma-detection/README.md

 - Keras - version 2.7.0

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->

+## Conclusions
+A stable model has been built by implementing Augmentation, Batch Normalization, Dropout and Regularization techniques which can predict Melanoma early

 ## Contact
 Created by [@disciplined-coder] - feel free to contact me!